tmlr-group/DAD/README.md

 - To install necessay python packages, run ```pip install -r requirements.txt```.

 ### AutoAttack Implementation and Evaluation
-The implementation and evaluation of AutoAttack used in our paper strictly follows [RobustBench](https://robustbench.github.io/): [Github Link](https://github.com/RobustBench/robustbench).
+The implementation and evaluation of AutoAttack used in our paper strictly follows [RobustBench](https://robustbench.github.io/) with the following [Github link](https://github.com/RobustBench/robustbench).

 To use AutoAttack, please clone the following repository into our repository: